 Many disputes concern deposit issues.
-Read here where DIGURA gives you some tips to get the most of your deposit refunded.
+In this article, DIGURA gives you some tips to get most of your deposit refunded.

 What can your landlord require when moving out?

 As a rule, your landlord may only require you to hand over the residence in a generally good condition.
-This means that you must hand over the residence in the condition that the residence was in when you took over it, except for normal wear and tear.
+This means that you must hand over the residence in the condition that the residence was in when you took over, except for normal wear and tear.

-So… What can you do to get the most deposit when vacating?
+So… What can you do to get most deposit when moving out?